-Humans may be born to run, but there are plenty of ways to get aerobic exercise.
-A 2013 study found that walking offers similar health benefits as running, and in some cases it might be better.
+Humans may be born to run, but there are plenty of other ways to get aerobic exercise.
+A study that looked at roughly 48,000 runners and walkers found that walking offers similar health benefits as running, and in some cases, walking might be better.
 Other popular options include swimming, cycling and fast-paced sports like basketball or soccer.
-Less intense activity can also encourage happiness — yoga and meditation have been linked to improved moods — but a 2010 study reported high-energy aerobic exercise reduced depression symptoms more than lower-energy workouts did.
+Less intense activity can also encourage happiness — yoga and meditation have been linked to improved moods — but a study in American Family Physician reported high-energy aerobic exercise reduced depression symptoms more than lower-energy workouts did.
 For now, Smits says, there's just more research on aerobic exercise.

 "We only have evidence that's reasonably strong for aerobic exercise," he says.
 "So when it comes to recommending exercise, we feel more comfortable with aerobic.
 But that's not to say resistance training doesn't have an effect.
 Some studies have been done on that, and also we did a yoga intervention here, and have seen some really nice effects on stress measures.
 And we're not the only ones."